 Virginia Blood Alcohol Content

-The legal Blood Alcohol Content in Virginia is 0.08 BAC.
+The legal limit for Blood Alcohol Content in Virginia is 0.08 BAC.
 If your blood alcohol is 0.08 or higher, operating a vehicle can be a serious criminal offense.
-This BAC calculator can provide a reference point in making responsible decisions.
-Know your limits!

 Your BAC (Blood Alcohol Concentration or Blood Alcohol Content) is the amount of alcohol present in your bloodstream.
 The more you consume, the higher your BAC gets.
 However, no two people are alike.
-One person may drink the same amount over the same period time, and have dramatically different results when his/her BAC is tested.
-Your body size, how much you've had to eat, percentage of body fat, and sex are all factors that affect your BAC (A woman’s BAC will almost always be higher than a man’s when consuming the same amount of alcohol).
+One person may drink the same amount, over the same period time, and have dramatically different results when his BAC is tested.
+Your body size, how much you've had to eat, percentage of body fat, and sex are all factors that affect your BAC.
+A woman’s BAC will almost always be higher than a man’s when consuming the same amount of alcohol.

 What can affect your BAC?

-- The amount of food in your stomach.
+• The amount of food in your stomach.
 When there is food in your stomach, alcohol is absorbed into the blood stream at a slower rate.
-Because there is no food to dilute the alcohol, the BAC rises at a faster rate when you drink on an empty stomach.
+Because there is no food to slow the absorption of alcohol, the BAC rises faster when you drink on an empty stomach.

-- Type of mixers used.
-Water and fruit juices mixed with alcohol may slow absorption.
+• Type of mixers used.
+Water and fruit juices may slow absorption.
 Carbonated beverages will speed up absorption.